marcsv87/Secret-Santa/README.md

 # Secret-Santa
 Secret Santa Dec-2017

-- nuria.py: punching enemies game created using pygame
+- nuria.py: punch (fast) enemies to protect your friends to win the game.